JaquJaqu/PDF_Text/README.md

 The first step in this notebook will be to use the PyPDF2 library to read the desired pages of the PDF into text format.
 After that, it will be a matter of understanding the text output in this particular example and designing substitutions using python's reguar expressions library (re) to rearrange the unstructured text into a csv format.

 Additionally, throughout this notebook, I will explain the idea behind the different methods I am using in the regular expressions library to make the approprite substitutions.
-A great website that I used to test regular expression methods is <a href = 'https://regex101.com/', target = '_blank'>Regex101</a>
+A great website that I used to test regular expression methods is [Regex101](<https://regex101.com/>)